nogibjj/coursera-applied-data-eng-projects/README.md

 6. Grab some text on the internet, say wikipedia or a blog post and create hashtags with it.

-A. SQLite Origin B. Python C. SQLite Destination
+A. SQLite Origin B. Python C. SQLite Destination (Lab 2)

-C.
+Tasks:

+1.